Why Does Performance Testing Matter for the Web or App Success?

 - Comparing test results on multiple systems;

-- Defining limits of system’s operation from the user’s standpoint;
+- Defining limits of the system’s operation from the user’s standpoint;

 - Estimating optimal hardware configuration required for adequate system maintenance;